• 10.00am - 5.30pm

 Self-government

 The long campaign for Indian independence, which had begun with the Indian Mutiny (1857-59), grew in intensity following the Second World War (1939-45).
 Indians increasingly expected self-government to be granted in return for their wartime contribution.
-But with this came serious inter-communal violence between Hindus, Sikhs and Muslims.
+But this was accompanied by serious inter-communal violence between Hindus, Sikhs and Muslims.

-The new government elected in Britain in 1945 was determined to grant independence at long last, and hoped to leave behind some form of united India.
-But, despite repeated talks, the mainly Hindu Indian National Congress and the Muslim League could not agree on the shape of the new state.
+The new British government, elected in 1945, was determined to grant independence at long last, and hoped to leave behind some form of united India.
+But, despite repeated talks, the mainly Hindu Indian National Congress and the Muslim League could not reach an agreement on the shape of the new state.

-Mahatma Gandhi and other members of the Indian National Congress, 1939
+Mahatma Gandhi accompanied by other members of the Indian National Congress, 1939

-Clement Attlee, Prime Minister when India and Pakistan gained their independence in 1947
+Clement Attlee, Britain's Prime Minister when India and Pakistan gained their independence in 1947

 After another failed conference in 1946, Muhammad Ali Jinnah, the leader of the Muslim League, called for ‘direct action’ to create a Muslim state.
 Violence escalated and the threat of civil war loomed.

-In August of that year, six British battalions had to be deployed in Calcutta.
+In August of that year, six British battalions had to be deployed in Calcutta (now Kolkata).
 They took nearly a week to restore order.
-The violence quickly spread to Bombay, Delhi and the Punjab.
+The violence quickly spread to Bombay (now Mumbai), Delhi and the Punjab.

 ‘The whole country was mad with… this blood lust.’